Toonot/sysgoblin.github.io/_posts/2020-05-04-PhishingReel-Weekly-Report.md

 }
 </style>

-**Please note:** This post is an initial draft for testing purposes and not the final report.
-{: .notice--danger}

 Welcome to the first weekly report from @phishingreel.
-After this post subsequent report will be made weekly on a Monday AM, and will be fully automated.
+After this post subsequent reports will be made weekly on a Monday AM approx 10:00 UTC, and will be fully automated.
 {: .notice}

 # 👋🤖